Maksold/laravel-shopify/README.md

 $products = $shopify->get("admin/products.json", ["limit"=>20, "page" => 1]);
 ```

-##Controller Example
+## Controller Example

-If you prefer to use dependency injection over facades like me, then you can inject the Facade:
+If you prefer to use dependency injection over facades like me, then you can inject the Class:

 ```php5
 use Illuminate\Http\Request;